DDVVPP/DevToday/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**Please contact me for Demo User credentials if you would like to use an existing account*

 **My responsibilities**
-- Header/Footer Navbar
+- **Header/Footer Navbar**
-  - Route setup
+  - Route setup and configuration
-  - Clerk menu
+  - Clerk menu integration
     - Light and dark mode control
-    -  Profile and logout / sign in
+    - Profile management and sign-in/sign-out functionality
   - Notifications
-    - Continuous scroll, ordering, mark all as read
+    - Continuous scroll, ordering, and mark all as read features
-    - Clicking on each type of notification should navigate user to corresponding content
+    - Navigation to corresponding content for each notification type
-  - CmdK search
+  - CmdK search implementation

-- Post, Meetup, Group Detail Pages
+- **Post, Meetup, Group Detail Pages**
-  - Interactive google api map
+  - Interactive Google Maps API integration
-  - Edit/delete
+  - Edit and delete functionalities for posts, meetups, and groups
   - Comments
     - Ordering with animation
-    - Edit, add, delete, like according to role
+    - Edit, add, delete, and like comments based on user role
   - Group
-    - Members tab
+    - Members tab display
-    - Follow and remove users according to role
+    - Follow and remove users based on role
-    - Top ranked groups and statistical highlights
+    - Display of top-ranked groups and statistical highlights
-    - Joining and leaving
+    - Functionality for joining and leaving groups
-  - Follow/visit author
+  - Follow and visit author of post or meetup

-- Post, Meetup, Group Create Pages
+- **Post, Meetup, Group Create Pages**
-  - Interactive google api map
+  - Interactive Google Maps API integration
   - Zod validation and form generation
-  - Admin and member search
+  - Admin and member search functionalities
-  - React date/timepicker
+  - React DatePicker integration
-  - TinyMCE code editor
+  - TinyMCE code editor implementation
-  - Upload Dropzone
+  - Upload Dropzone integration

+- **Database and Schema Management**
-- Initial schema setup
+  - Creation and configuration of initial database schema
-- All db CRUD actions associated with each feature
+  - Implementation of create, read, update, and delete actions for each feature
-- Seed file
-  - Faker.js
+  - Use of Faker.js for generating seed data

+- **Mobile Responsiveness**
-- Mobile responsiveness and styling in each feature
+  - Ensuring usability and styling consistency across mobile devices for each feature